Wendellab/MolEvol/README.md

 MuseWeirRelRateTest.R - a handling script for the results of HyPhy's implementation of relative rate test

 NormKsComp.R - compares rates of evolution between polyploid subgenomes by normalizing for differences in evolutionary rates

+*Note: these are a work in progress.
+Please contact jgallagher1 for information and comments*